MacKenzieOBrian/NLtoSQL/ARCHITECTURE.md

 - Record the commit hash (`git rev-parse --short HEAD`) before installs/runs for reproducibility.
 - Install from `requirements.txt`, restart the runtime, then rerun the notebook from the top to ensure a clean C-extension state.

+## 1.5 Inference-Time Few-Shot Prompting (No Training)

+- Few-shot prompting is applied **only at inference time**; the LLM (Meta Llama-3-8B-Instruct) is loaded once and reused.
+- Prompt structure: system instruction + textual schema + *k* NLQ→SQL exemplar pairs + one held-out NLQ.
+- No gradient updates, adapters, or fine-tuning are used; any uplift vs zero-shot is attributable solely to prompt conditioning and post-processing.

+## 1.6 Schema Grounding Strategy

+- Schema is dynamically extracted from `INFORMATION_SCHEMA` and textualized as `table(col1, col2, ...)`.
+- Column order is heuristically prioritised: primary keys first, then identifier/name-like fields (name, id, line, code, number) to reduce column-selection ambiguity.
+- This is a lightweight inductive bias at the prompt level; model parameters remain unchanged.

+## 1.7 Post-Processing and Safety

+- SQL extraction: regex/pattern matching to keep only the first `SELECT ... ;` before execution.
+- Read-only enforcement: block destructive tokens (DROP/DELETE/ALTER/CREATE/UPDATE/INSERT).
+- Minimal projection heuristic: for “List all …” intents, constrain projected columns to avoid over-selection.
+- These steps are standard NL→SQL safeguards to ensure executability and better alignment with reference SQL without altering the model.

 ---

 ## 2. Secure Database Access Layer